Cooking at home has become a constant during the pandemic, and keeping it clean in the kitchen can protect you and your family from foodborne illness.

 Kitchen towels are workhorses.
 They have a multitude of uses ranging from drying meat and produce to rolling up a sponge cake for a “swirl” or Buche de noel cake during the holidays.

 The towels used to dry your hands need to be set aside for only that purpose.
 The hand-drying towel should not also be used for other tasks like drying dishes or foods.

 Some research conducted on kitchen towels that had not been washed for a month found that they contained a scary amount of bacteria, such as S. aureus and coliforms (fecal residues).
 Another finding was that dry towels held fewer bacteria than moist towels – not a surprise since most bacteria do not thrive in dry conditions.

-The bottom line is that designating a towel for the sole purpose of hand drying will promote food safety in your kitchen.
-Paper towels are another option but are at a premium since the advent of coronavirus.
-They are also not a sustainable choice.
+The bottom line is that designating a towel for the sole purpose of hand drying promotes food safety.

 Paper towels are a good choice for cleaning up countertops where raw meat has been prepped.
 If you use a dishcloth or towel for this purpose, be sure to toss it into the laundry immediately afterward so you don’t use it for anything else.

 MORE TIME AT HOME = MORE TIME IN THE KITCHEN